 While evaluation and management of the potential conflict is the goal, it is recognized that some conflicts may not be manageable.
 Nonetheless, when the investigator has a unique capability and must be involved with a critical research project to ensure its proper performance, it may be appropriate for the research to go forward with a well-defined and carefully monitored management plan.

 Neither the institution nor a covered individual may expend research funds unless the EVPARA has determined that no financial conflict of interest exists or that any financial conflict of interest is manageable in accordance with the terms of a management plan that has been adopted and implemented.

-A management plan may impose any condition and prescribe any action necessary to manage a financial conflict of interest, including an action reducing or eliminating the financial conflict of interest, to ensure that the design, conduct, or reporting of the research is free from bias or the appearance of bias.
+A management plan may impose any condition and prescribe any action necessary to manage a financial conflict of interest, including an action reducing or eliminating the financial conflict of interest, to ensure to the extent possible that the design, conduct, or reporting of the research is free from bias or the appearance of bias.
 Examples of conditions or actions that may be prescribed include, but are not limited to: